Get the best Sennheiser headphones available right now.

 The sound profile is excellent for both game audio and music listening.
 Overall clarity is top-notch, making these headphones much more detailed than other gaming headsets.
 With them, you can easily hear footsteps and other environmental sounds.

-Sennheiser GSP 670 are chunky yet robust gaming headphones.
+Sennheiser GSP 670 are chunky yet robust premium headsets.
 They work best with PC, but you can also use them with PS5 (unfortunately, no Xbox One) and smartphone (via Bluetooth connection).

 Earpads are big enough to fit your ears, which prevents them from causing ear fatigue during a long gaming session.
 Gaming headsets support 7.1 virtual surround sound, which you can enable via a PC app.

-There is a nondetachable flip-to-mute microphone, which is of high-quality, picking your voice prompts nice and clean.
+A nondetachable flip-to-mute boom mic is of high quality, picking your voice prompts nice and clean.

-These Sennheiser headphones also hold a deserving spot in our best wireless gaming headsets guide.
-For a wired option for playing video games, consider GSP 600 or the Game One model.
+This wireless headset also holds a deserving spot in our best wireless gaming headsets guide.
+For a wired option for playing video games, consider GSP 600 or the Sennheiser Game One model.

 6. Sennheiser PXC 550-II Wireless

-Although not as cool as some other Sennheisers, these Bluetooth headphones offer excellent sound quality and active noise cancellation.
+Although not as cool as other best Sennheiser headphones, these Bluetooth headphones offer excellent sound quality and active noise cancellation.

 - Great ANC performance